chamelopi/wohnungshelden-challenge/applications/backend/DECISIONS.md

 - readability for humans is not a concern here (e.g. `application-23568923` vs. `12`)
 - it increases complexity

 In a real-world application however, the pattern could be used to hide database internals and increase readability.
+This would then require a mapping from entity to DTO.

-### 2.3 Update DTO
+### 2.3 Update via a DTO

-I designed the update endpoint for status updates and userComment updates as a single endpoint, with one common DTO containing both fields.
+I designed the update endpoint for `status` updates and `userComment` updates as a single endpoint, with one common DTO containing both fields.
 This has several advantages:

 - scales well if more fields should be updatable